MHBalsmeier/GAME_archived/README.md

 It is known that the forecast skill of a NWP model depends more on physics and data assimilation than on the dynamical core.
 However, all dynamical cores I know of have inconsistencies even in the most fundamental dynamical quantities (mass, energy forms and entropy).
 That is why the aim of this project is to develop a next generation dynamical core with the following properties:

-* Stability.
+* stability
-* The numerical dispersion relation shall contain no unphysical branches.
+* the numerical dispersion relation shall contain no unphysical branches
-* The numerical dispersion relation shall contain all relevant physical branches, including a geostrophic mode.
+* the numerical dispersion relation shall contain all relevant physical branches, including a geostrophic mode
-* Strong scalability on massively parallel computer architectures.
+* strong scalability on massively parallel computer architectures
-* Mass conservation to machine precision.
+* mass conservation to machine precision
-* Energy conversions shall be based on a spatial discretization of Poisson brackets.
+* energy conversions shall be based on a spatial discretization of Poisson brackets
-* Total energy conservation, apart from non-cancelling errors through explicit time stepping.
+* energy conservation in the spatial discretization
-* Consistent local dissipation and entropy production.
+* consistent friction and entropy production
-* Satisfaction of the Second Law of Thermodynamics including entropy conservation to machine precision in an adiabatic setup.
-* Absence of unphysical numerical stabilizers like divergence damping, fixers, filters and so on.
+* absence of unphysical numerical stabilizers like divergence damping, fixers and filters
-* No problems with terrain following coordinates.
-For example: A resting atmosphere around steep orography shall remain at rest.
+* no stability problems with terrain following coordinates
-* Ellipsoidal grid geometry.
+* ellipsoidal grid geometry
-* A capable and flexible framework for coupling to physics and to other components of an Earth system model.
+* a capable and flexible framework for coupling to physics and to other components of an Earth system model
-* Consistency also in the presence of multiple constituents and radiation.
+* consistency also in the presence of multiple constituents and radiation

 According to my understanding, a hexagonal C-grid is the only discretization where all this can be achieved.